pyodide/pyodide/docs/usage/loading-packages.md

 If you use {any}`pyodide.loadPackagesFromImports` Pyodide will automatically download all packages that the code snippet imports.
 This is particularly useful for making a repl since users might import unexpected packages.
-At present, `loadPackagesFromImports` will not download packages from PyPi, it will only download packages included in the Pyodide distribution.
+At present, {any}`loadPackagesFromImports <pyodide.loadPackagesFromImports>` will not download packages from PyPi, it will only download packages included in the Pyodide distribution.

 ## Loading packages with {any}`pyodide.loadPackage`